philzook58/philzook58.github.io/_posts/2025-08-26-compose_datalog.md

      {Var(name='y'): 3, Var(name='x'): 3},
      {Var(name='y'): 2, Var(name='x'): 1}]

 Heads of rules are a semantically distinct thing from the relation expressions that appear in the body of the expression.
-The Head actually mutates the database given an environment.
-The environment in particular ought to be derived from a query  `type Head = Query -> DB -> DB`.
+The head actually mutates the database given an environment.
+The environment in particular ought to be derived from a query giving a semantic signature  `type Action = Query -> DB -> DB`.
 You could of course also just mutate the db rather than return a new version purely functionally.

 ```python
 type Action = Callable[[DB, Query], DB]